MAnalytics/akmedoids/README.md

 ## 'akmedoids' package

-An R package for analysing and clustering longitudinal data
+An R package for analyzing and clustering longitudinal data

 ### Description